Sailing Barge Greta

 Overhauled by tug towing a crane barge Gillingham marina ahead to starboard

-Two U' Boat generator sets were to go to Daventry to power the early broadcast radio station 2LO
+Two German U' Boat generators went to Daventry to power the early broadcast radio station 2LO

 Through the Swale to the Kingsferry Road & Rail Bridge that link North Kent to the Isle-of-Sheppey